xmartlabs/xmartlabs.github.io/_posts/2019-11-12-TFlite-to-CoreML.md

 7 sequential_2/dense_5/MatMul_bias [10]
 ```

+## Exporting the weights

+As said before, Netron also allows us to export the weights of these layers.
+You can do that with your model but in this guide we are going to export them differently.

+To export the weights we are going to use the `get_tensor` function of the `tf.lite.Interpreter`.
+This function cannot be used to get intermediate results of a graph but it can be used to get parameters such as weights and biases as well as the outputs of the model.

+Using the code snippet in the previous section we get the indexes of the parameters we have to export.
-We can now create a function to get them from the interpreter:
+We can now create a function to extract them from the interpreter:

 ```python
 def get_variable(interpreter, index, transposed=False):